negrt/CountryData-v1/README.md

 * How to use a open file dialog object

 # Images and Description
 The application reads country dataset JSON file, stores it into ram using a List of countries.
 The applicaiton then has the ability to search through the List of countries object for a Target Country application uses a Country Dynamic Link Library to help store country data to the CPUs RAM.
+When the country target is found, information related to the country will be displayed on the interface.
 The country Dynamic Link Library is in a seperate respository.
 I created this application in Visual Studios 2017 using C# and XAML.

 ## Images
 #### Application on Start Up